jeremy9k27/3DxT/README.md

 **Methodology (Intuition)**

-As mentoned in the introduction, xT's visualization is an (x,y) grid.
-3DxT instead represents the pitch as an (x,y,z) rectangular prism - each plane z = c that is parallel to the xy plane and c is an integer can be thought of as a a pitch where the defensive line height is c.
-3DxT can be thought of as several separate xT grids layered onto each other, each representing a defensive line height.
-The process for deriving the 3DxT values begins deriving 3DxT(1).
-This computation is rather trivial as the 3DxT(1) of a cell is just the probability of scoring given that a player shoots from that cell.
+As mentoned in the introduction, xT is based on representing the pitch as an (x,y) grid.
+3DxT instead is based on the pitch represented as an (x,y,z) rectangular prism, with the new z dimension representing the height of the defensive line.
+(We will refer to a single unit on this prism as a cell, being analogous to a gridpoint on an (x,y) grid.)
+Whereas xT(n) gives the probability of the team scoring within n actions from a certain (x,y) grid location, 3DxT(n) requires defensive line height as an extra input, but gives a more accurate proability of the team scoring within n actions from an (x,y,z) cell.

+The intuition for deriving 3DxT is very similar to xT (though we will see how the computation is much more complex).
+We begin with computing 3DxT(1) then iterating forward.
+This computation is simple as the 3DxT(1) of a cell is just the probability of scoring given that a player shoots from that cell.

 3DxT(2) and so on.